SergAntonec/quotes-app/README.md

  #####Please create a basic entity for storing quotes.
 It should contain information about author and type.
 Please create a CRUD.
 Code should be compatible with Symfony 5.1 and PHP 7.4 best practices.

-I am a little misunderstood what you mean here: *It should contain information about author and type*

-So, I just add field author_name to the `quote` table .
-You can see here src/Entity/Quote.php

 ###How to test it